Git-PratikVyas/FastAPI-for-GenAI/3_ai-concurrency-service/README.md

 render deploy
 ```

-**Pro Tip**: Match the number of Uvicorn workers to your server’s CPU cores for optimal concurrency.
+**Tip**: Match the number of Uvicorn workers to your server’s CPU cores for optimal concurrency.

 ---

 ## Step 8: Background Tasks for Long-Running Inference

-**Why**: Background tasks handle long-running AI workloads without blocking the API, like prepping a side dish while the main course cooks.
+Background tasks handle long-running AI workloads without blocking the API.

 **Instructions**:
 1. Update `main.py` to add a background task endpoint for long-running text generation.